 Matchmaking algorithm in brief.
 For any given service request R and service offers $S \in SR$ described in OWL-S or SAWSDL, with SR being the service registry of iSeM, the matchmaker returns a ranked set of relevant services as its answer set to the user.
 For this purpose, it first learns the weighted aggregation of different kinds of service IOPE matching results off line over a given training set of positive and negative samples by means of SVM-based binary relevance classification with ranking.
-These different kinds of matching approaches include strict and approximated logical, text similarity-based and structural semantic matching of service signatures (IO) in SH^5 , as well as stateless, logical plugin matching of service preconditions and effects (PE) in SWRL, if they exist.
-Once learning has been done, the same filters are used by the learned relevance classifier for selecting relevant services for previously unknown requests. iSeM may be classified as an adaptive, hybrid semantic service IOPE matchmaker [13].
+These different kinds of matching approaches include strict and approximated logical, text similarity-based and structural semantic matching of service preconditions and effects (PE) in SWRL, if they exist.